 The organization is also a partner in the Central Station development in West Oakland.
 Having someone in Washington, D.C., who is well-versed in the day-to-day challenges faced by affordable housing developers is definitely a bonus, Galante said.

-"It's good news for the Bay Area and California that there will be somebody at HUD who understands urban issues like developing contaminated sites and transit-oriented
+"It's good news for the Bay Area and California that there will be somebody at HUD who understands urban issues like developing contaminated sites and transit-oriented sites," she said.

 Galante worked in local government in Santa Barbara before joining BRIDGE, and she never expected to go back.
 But the vision for metropolitan America has changed dramatically under President Barack Obama and HUD Secretary Shaun Donovan, she said.